arnavthareja/chess/README.md

     Extreme: 1-3 minutes per move

 Our game follows the same rules as any chess game.
-Some features include castling, pawn promotion, and en passant.
+Some features include castling, pawn promotion, and a bot that will beat you.
 The game ends in either a stalemate (essentially a tie) or a checkmate.

 ## Known Issues